chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_open_source_notes.rst

    $ chef-server-ctl upgrade --upload-threads 1

 This option will ensure that only one cookbook is uploaded at a time.
 This approach will be slower, but will prevent a race condition (and this error) from occuring.
+It may also be helpful to run each stage of the upgrade process separately.
+See the section "Subcommands Reference" below for more information about the individual commands.

 Manual Upgrades
 =====================================================